Associate Vice President for Research, Strategic Interdisciplinary Research

 West Lafayette, IN 47907-2100

-In the Polymers for Optoelectronic and Widespread Energy Research (POWER) Laboratory, we examine how control of macromolecular design affects the all-important nanoscale structure of these materials.
+In our laboratory, we determine how the control of macromolecular design affects the all-important nanoscale structure of these materials.
 In turn, this provides a handle by which to improve the performance of a variety of thin film applications.
-Currently, we are examining five specific research thrusts that will utilize the advantages of functional homopolymers and block polymers for the fabrication of next generation organic electronic and advanced separations devices for enhanced energy, water, and homeland security applications.
+Currently, we are examining five specific research thrusts that will utilize the advantages of functional homopolymers and block polymers for the fabrication of next generation organic electronic and advanced separations devices for enhanced energy, water, and health applications.

 - The design and utilization of functional radical polymers for transparent, conducting polymer thin films.

-- The design of novel polymers, polymer-based nanoparticles, and inorganic nanoparticles for thermoelectric devices.
+- The design of novel polymers and polymer composites for thermoelectric and magnetic devices.

 - The synthesis and microstructural characterization of functional triblock polymers for enhanced water purification applications.

-- The fabrication of microstructured and nanostructured conducting polymers for advanced threat detection and homeland security applications.
+- The fabrication of microstructured and nanostructured conducting polymers and composite materials for next-generation sensing platforms.